notanalogrithim/The-end-of-philosophy/README.md

 # The-end-of-philosophy
-Philosophy is broken, we can build it up and save it.
+Reality is broken, we can build it up and save it.
 If you are interested and believe I am wrong please submit an issue, that is where most stuff is going down.

 # Rules